-Where to Advertise a Holiday Rental to Increase Bookings
+Where to Advertise a Holiday Home

-I know it’s not the answer you want, but it’s true.
+We know that’s not the answer you want, but it’s true.
 It depends on the type of holiday rental you are advertising, your target market, the area where it is located and the level of competition.

 How to find the best sites to advertise your holiday home

-Your strategy needs to ensure you appear when travellers search for holiday cottages in your area, they fall in love with your property, and book it.
+Your strategy needs to ensure that you appear when travellers are searching for holiday rentals in your area, they fall in love with your property, and book it.

-“holiday cottage in windermere”
+“holiday cottage in padstow”

-“dog friendly holiday cottage in windermere” (if you accept dogs)
+“dog friendly holiday cottage in padstow”

-“holiday cottage in windermere with hot tub” (if you have a hot tub)
+“holiday cottage in padstow with hot tub”

 Don’t overlook country-specific and niche listing sites